richardpanman/nexusiq-successmetrics/README.md

 IQ Server has a number of REST APIs which can be used to extract policy evaluation, violation and remediation data.
 The Success Metrics get-metrics application extracts common metrics using this API and the view-metrics application aggregates the data into web or text reports.

-*For releases after release 90* please follow the installation and usage instructions attached as assets in that release.
+*For releases after release 90* please follow the README instructions attached as assets in that release.

 For other releases please follow these installation and usage instructions: